bregman-arie/devops-exercises/README.md

 Using a Service.
 </b></details>

-#### Kubernetes - Service
+#### Kubernetes - Services

 <details>
 <summary>What is a Service in Kubernetes?</summary><br><b>

-"An abstract way to expose an application running on a set of Pods as a network service." - read more [here](https://kubernetes.io/docs/concepts/services-networking/service)
+"An abstract way to expose an application running on a set of Pods as a network service." - read more [here](https://kubernetes.io/docs/concepts/services-networking/service)<br>

-In simpler words, it allows you to expose the service by attaching permanent IP address for example to a certain pod.
+In simpler words, it allows you to add an internal or external connectivity to a certain application running in a container.
 </b></details>

 <details>